-It’s important to understand how New Zealand law and government works while you’re here.
-Find out what our laws are around drugs, cigarettes and alcohol here.
+It’s important to understand how New Zealand law applies to you while you’re here.
+Find out what our laws are around drugs, cigarettes and alcohol.

 If you need legal advice YouthLaw Aotearoa provides legal advice to young people and children living in New Zealand.

 The citizens advice bureau are a locally based, community organisation who help people to know and understand their rights and obligations, and how to use this information to get the best outcomes.